TejasVarute/Notes/Django REST Framework.md

 1. Information responses - (100 - 199)
 2. Successful responses - (200 - 299)
 3. Redirects (300 - 399)
-4. Client errors (400 -499)
+4. Client errors (400 - 499)
-5. Server errors (500 -599)
+5. Server errors (500 - 599)

 ---

 ## API (Application Program Interface) -

-- - Provider: The compony or developer who provide the API
+- - Provider: The company or developer who provides the API
-  - Comsumer: The compony or person who use the API
+  - Consumer: The company or person who uses the API

     ### Types of API -

     - Private : It can be used within organization.
     - Partner : It can be used within business and business partners.
-    - Public : It can be used any third party developers.
+    - Public : It can be used by any third party developers.

     ### API Key -

-    - While Register/sign up with API, it provides Unique key as API key.
+    - While Registering/signing up with API, it provides a Unique key as an API key.
     - This key is used while communicating, API shares the API key for validation.

     ### How API works -

-    - Client device make requests to API.
+    - Client device makes requests to API.
     - API will communicate with Application/Database.
     - Application/Database provides required data to API.
-    - API return the requests to Client.
+    - API returns the requests to Client.

 ---

 ## REST API -

 - It stands for Representational State Transfer.
-- It is an architecheral design for develop web API.
+- It is an architectural design for developing web APIs.
-- The API which developed using **REST** is known as **REST API/RESTful API**.
+- The API which is developed using **REST** is known as **REST API/RESTful API**.
 - REST API Crud operations:

   - POST : Create